20kilograma/blog/oop-js.md

 <img src="https://i.imgur.com/kM1Htg0.png">

 Let's now give it technically a go; a prototype is just a hidden parent object that teaches new objects what "they don’t know".
 When you create a class, JavaScript automatically creates a hidden object called a prototype.
-This prototype acts like a shared parent for all objects (instances) created from the class.
+The prototype acts like a shared parent for all objects (instances) created from the class.
 If an object doesn’t know something, it looks up to its prototype to see if it can find it there.